IbrahimTanyalcin/lexicon-rainbow/docs/API.md

 	1. "|<|": sort descending based on the span of the interval ([-1,5] < [1,5])
 	1. "s>": sort ascending based on the 'name' of the interval if any, otherwise do not change the order.
 	1. "s<": sort descending based on the 'name' of the interval if any, otherwise do not change the order.
+  * **partition**: This is option  is designed to work in conjunction with `"gMode":"justify"`.
-  * **partition**: Creates a rectangular shading behind each item like a table as in [this](http://bl.ocks.org/IbrahimTanyalcin/35d404d513420d84570eb0a418c87856/) example.
+  Creates a rectangular shading behind each item like a table as in [this](http://bl.ocks.org/IbrahimTanyalcin/35d404d513420d84570eb0a418c87856/) example.
 It can take 2 values: 'color' or `true`.
 Any truthy value that does not equal to 'color' is considered to be `true`.
 A `true` value specifies an alternating banded pattern of light gray and dark gray.
 If the value is 'color', then the shaded area inherits its color from the [color](#str_ordinal_colors) of the item.